7 Best Online Therapy Services | Expert Tested & Reviewed in 2024

 Bottom line

-When you are looking for an online therapy platform, make sure you know what features are most important to you.
+When you are looking for the best online therapy, make sure you know what features are most important to you.
 BetterHelp impressed us with their bonus features, including the support group sessions, which we found to be a valuable addition to our experience.
 You may want to find a platform that accepts your insurance plan, like Brightside or Talkspace.

 Online therapy is effective, convenient, and can be more affordable than in-person therapy.
 If you are unsure about online therapy, talk to your health care provider about options for mental health support.